k1ln/realtimejs/README.md

 Depending on which clever Web-Components you need the framework renders these components from the Start.

-The framework introduces two different technologies.
+The framework introduces two different technologies:
-- These are proxies => Xvar
+- Proxies => Xvar
 - Web Components => f.e. x-div

 If you combine these two technologies you don't  need to care about refreshing UI anymore if everything has been set.